hbramwell/weatherly/README.md

 Make sure these dependencies are installed by running `yarn` before using Weatherly.

-### Credits

-Weatherly was developed by brmwll as a showcase application using the OpenWeatherMap API.

 ### License

 This project is licensed under the [LICENSE](LICENSE).